 Standard arithmetics is always used to represent the final result.
 This imposes a limitation: The width or height of a rectangle cannot exceed 9007199254740991 units.
 Rectangles bigger than that will not be shown.

 But despite its limitations, the present script provides you with a geometrical puzzle in which you can do many experiments without having to download anything.
 And, after all, it computes and draws a perfect rectangle of order 64 in a fraction of a second.

 Finally, do not forget to visit some of the many excellent

 websites5 on perfect squared rectangles that exist!

 (Author: Bjarne Pagh Byrnak)

-The jsbn BigInteger library, written by Tom Wu of Stanford University, was used for extended integer
+The jsbn BigInteger library, written by Tom Wu of Stanford University, is used for extended integer

 The library was slightly modified for compatibility with an old version of the Opera browser.
 In Opera versions as of 2014 or later, the modification is no longer needed.

-The java.math.BigInteger library could equally well have been used.
-However, jsbn was found to solve the equations much faster – and visitors do not have to wait for Java to start up.
+(The java.math.BigInteger library was tried, too; it worked well and could have been used.
+However, jsbn was found to solve the equations much faster.)

 A more direct method for setting up such equations is used on this site.
 It is briefly described in Charles H. Jepsen, “Dissections of p:q rectangles,” Mathematics of Computation, Vol.65, No.214 (April 1996) 771-778.